mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 deviation mRNA (upper panel) and mean $\pm$ standard deviation protein copy number (lower panel) as the cell cycle progresses.
 The dark shaded region delimits the fraction of the cell cycle that cells spend with a single copy of the promoter.
-The light shaded region delimits the fraction of the cell cycle that cells spend with two copies of the promoter.
+The light-shaded region delimits the fraction of the cell cycle that cells spend with two copies of the promoter.
 For a 100 min doubling time at the *galK* locus cells spend 60% of the time with one copy of the promoter and the rest with two copies.
 The Python code